melonDS-emu/melonDS/README.md

 Windows:
  * use CodeBlocks

-(build system not yet finished tho)
+Build system is not set in stone.

 TODO LIST